-Why mental health education needs to be a compulsory subject in UK schools – our reply to the government
+Why mental health education needs to be compulsory in UK schools – our reply to the government

 Our reply to the government’s response

-Why mental health education needs to be a mandatory subject in all British schools.
+Why mental health education needs to be compulsory in all UK schools.

 Maintaining good mental health is an absolute life skill.
-It should be a core subject on the school curriculum alongside reading and writing.
 It is just as important a tool in understanding the body as physical education and biology.